 - (v) promote a framework for disciplinary and enforcement actions.
 Core Principle 2 requires a SEF to adopt a rule enforcement program, disciplinary procedures and sanctions.
 In response to this requirement, Chapter 5 of the Applicant's Rulebook sets describes the Facility's rules for rule enforcement and Chapter 7 prescribes the Applicant's procedures for dispute resolution. - (vi) ensure a fair and orderly market.
-Core Principle 2 requires a SEF to establish rules governing the operation of the SEF, including orderly trading procedures and rule enforcement programs.
 Core Principle 3 requires a SEF to ensure that swaps traded on the facility are not readily subject to manipulation.
 Core Principle 4 requires a SEF to establish procedures for monitoring of trading and trade process.
 The Applicant complies with these Core Principles by prescribing trading rules, collecting and evaluating market activity data, by maintaining and auditing its real-time monitoring program, and by auditing historical data to detect trading abuses.
 Core Principle 9 requires timely public disclosure of trade information, all of which is published daily.
-SEF Core Principle 14 System Safeguards requires a SEF to establish and maintain risk analysis, emergency procedure, and periodic systems testing programs.
+SEF Core Principle 14 - System Safeguards requires a SEF to establish and maintain risk analysis, emergency procedure, and periodic systems testing programs.
 The Applicant periodically reviews its programs and procedures, including risk analysis, emergency planning, and systems testing.
 The Applicant regularly audits systems and technology tests both for technical and regulatory compliance.
 The Applicant believes that compliance with these Core Principles, which require effective trading rules, real-time and post-trade monitoring, public data dissemination and risk management procedures and testing, ensure a fair and orderly market.